openedx/edx-platform/doc/public/course_data_formats/conditional_module/conditional_module.rst

 be specified for this tag::

-    sources - location id of required modules, separated by ';' message - message for case, where one of conditions  not passed.
+    sources - location id of required modules, separated by ';' message - message for case, where one or more are not passed.
+Here you can use variable {link}, which generate link to required module.

     completed - map to `is_completed` module method attempted - map to `is_attempted` module method